Keeping fit on a budget

 Strength training is vital for physical health.
-The recently revised Physical Activity Guidelines specifically recommend at least two sessions of strength training per week, with a session that works all major muscle groups typically taking between 20 and 30 minutes.
+The government Physical Activity Guidelines specifically recommend at least two sessions of strength training per week, with a session that works all major muscle groups typically taking between 20 and 30 minutes.
 But that doesn't necessarily mean you need to join a gym.
 With a little shopping around, some creativity and just $100, you can establish your own home gym based on resistance bands and/or free weights for your basic workout, and some optional extras for added benefit.

 Resistance bands and tubes